-UWGB 5.11 Hearing Committee.
+5.08 Hearing

-The University Committee will serve as the faculty hearing committee.
-The University Committee shall operate as the hearing agent for the Board pursuant to section 227.09 Wis.
-Stats., and conduct the hearing, make a verbatim record of the hearing, prepare a summary of the evidence, and transmit such record and summary along with its recommended findings of law and decision to the Board according to section UWS 5.14.
+- A faculty member whose position is recommended for layoff or termination is entitled to a full, on-the-record adjudicative hearing as provided in Wis.
+Stats.
+36.22(7) and 36.22(8).
+The issues in the hearing may only include those described in Wis.
+Stat.
+36.22(7)(b). - 2.
+The University Committee shall operate as the hearing agent for the board pursuant to Wis.
+Stat.
+36.22(6), and conduct the hearing, make a verbatim record of the hearing, prepare a summary of the evidence, and transmit such record and summary along with its recommended findings of fact and decision to the board.